projectodd/microservices-primer/README.md

 This illustrates the "wrong way".
 Now, let's examine an improved approach.

 ### Take 2: Microservices for Mobile
-As before, we're going to achieve this integration using a series of microserves - but we're going to meld the data together in a fourth and final mobile-specific microservice.
+As before, we're going to achieve this integration using a series of microservices - but we're going to meld the data together in a fourth and final mobile-specific microservice.

 		                        +-------------+                   +--------+-----+